njustesen/botbowl/docs/bots-iii.md

 Notice, that if no directory is specified, the default location inside FFAI is used.

 ## Custom formations
-In our scripted bot, we will use a fixed offensive and a fixed defensive formation:
+Our scripted bot from the previous tutorial we will use a fixed offensive and a fixed defensive formation:

 ```python
 self.off_formation = [